securekey/fabric-next/docs/source/build_network.rst

     export CHANNEL_NAME=mychannel  && ../bin/configtxgen -profile TwoOrgsChannel -outputCreateChannelTx ./channel-artifacts/channel.tx -channelID $CHANNEL_NAME

-You should see an ouput similar to the following in your terminal:
+You should see an output similar to the following in your terminal:

 .. code:: bash